 Learn More About Pool Safely

-This 2018 U.S. CPSC report shows that the number of reported fatal child drownings in swimming pools and spas involving children younger than five — the most vulnerable population — have not significantly increased from last year’s report.
-On average, there were 351 reported fatal child drownings in pools and spas in 2015 involving children younger than 15, compared to 346 reported fatal child drownings in pools and spas in 2014 involving children younger than 15.
+This 2019 U.S. CPSC report shows that the number of reported fatal child drownings in swimming pools and spas involving children younger than five — the most vulnerable population — increased from last year’s report.
+There were 289 reported fatal child drownings in pools and spas in 2016 involving children younger than 5, compared to 262 reported fatal child drownings in pools and spas in 2015 involving children younger than 5.

 View the Drowing Report